Connect with others who understand.

 Written by Sarah Winfrey

-When you live with serious food allergies — or even severe intolerances — eating out can be a challenge.
-However, sometimes eating at a restaurant is unavoidable, and many people find that they want to eat out for fun.
+When you live with serious food allergies or severe intolerances, eating out is a challenge.
+But sometimes eating at a restaurant is unavoidable.
+And many people want to eat out for fun, to share a meal with friends and family, or celebrate an occasion at a nice restaurant.

 If you’re concerned about eating out because of your own or your loved one’s food allergies, read on.
-It is possible to have a positive experience at a restaurant.
-Here’s how to eat out and stay safe at the same time.
+Although your concerns are warranted, it’s possible to have a positive experience at a restaurant.
+Here are some tips for eating out and staying safe at the same time.

 1. Ask Around To Find an Allergy-Safe Restaurant

-Talk to other people with food allergies to find out which restaurants in the area are safe for people with life-threatening food allergies or are likely to be able to handle your allergies.
-You can join groups on Facebook or through other sites.
-You also can ask around in person for recommendations.
+Talk to other people with food allergies to find out which restaurants in the area they’ve had positive experiences with.
+This can help you discover which ones may be safer for people with food allergies or may be able to accommodate your needs.
+You can search online, join groups on Facebook or through other sites, or ask around for recommendations.

-Around 6 percent of people in the U.S. have some kind of food allergy, so you should be able to find someone who can tell you where you can eat safely.
-You can also talk to your allergist to see if they have local recommendations that have come from others they work with.
-Some restaurants’ websites offer a full list of ingredients online, so you can look there, too.
+Around 33 million people in the U.S. have some kind of food allergy, so it should be easy to find someone who can give you recommendations.
+You can also ask your allergist if they know of local restaurants with safe options.
+Many restaurants post full lists of ingredients on their websites, which can be helpful.

 2. Call the Restaurant Before You Go

-Before you go to a restaurant, call and speak with the manager about your dietary restrictions.
-This gives you a chance to ask not only what is in their food but also:
+Before visiting a restaurant, call and speak with the manager about your dietary restrictions.
+This gives you a chance to ask questions and ensure the restaurant can accommodate you safely.
+Letting them know when you’re coming can also help them prepare.
+Consider asking about:

-MyFoodAllergyTeam members use these strategies.
+MyFoodAllergyTeam members use different strategies.
 One said, “I enjoy eating out but have to be very careful when I order my food.
 I have to warn them of my allergies.”
-Another added, “I need to read labels and ask a bunch of questions when dining out.”
+Another member added, “I need to read labels and ask a bunch of questions when dining out.”

-If you’re concerned about not getting to talk to someone about your or your loved one’s allergies, or if you want the best chance of avoiding cross contamination, try visiting the restaurant outside of their busiest hours — ideally during their first hour of service.
-This might be 5 p.m. on a weekday rather than 7 p.m. on Friday or Saturday night.
-If you can’t do this, let them know ahead of time when you’ll be coming.
+If you’re worried about not being able to talk with staff about your or your loved one’s allergies — or about avoiding cross-contact — try visiting the restaurant during slower times.
+The first hour of service is often best.
+This might mean going at 5 p.m. on a weekday instead of 7 p.m. on a Friday or Saturday night.
+If that’s not possible, call ahead and let the restaurant know when you plan to arrive.

 4. Carry a Wallet Card That Lists Your Allergies

-Get a wallet-sized card that lists your allergies and what you need from the restaurant to be able to eat there safely.
+A wallet-sized card that lists your allergies and safety needs can be very helpful.
 This is often called a chef card.
-You can present this to the server, who should show it to the chef.
-It might be a good idea to have several of these, so you don’t have to try to get them back every time.
-If you are traveling somewhere where you don’t speak the language, get one printed in that language so everything will be clear.
+You can give this card to your server, who should share it with the chef.
+Having several cards can be useful so you don’t need to ask for them back.
+If you’re traveling to a place where you don’t speak the language, consider having the card printed in that language to avoid confusion.

 5. Talk to Restaurant Employees When You Arrive